 4. Louis Jordan: The King of the Jukebox

 Born in Brinkley, Arkansas, Louis Jordan was a highly skilled saxophonist, songwriter, and bandleader.
-He is often credited with pioneering both jump blues and early R&B, genres that contributed to the foundations of rock and roll and hip-hop.
+He is widely recognized for pioneering the genres of jump blues and early R&B, which laid the groundwork for rock and roll and hip-hop.
 Notably, some of his most iconic tracks, like “Choo Choo Ch’Boogie” and “Let the Good Times Roll,” are based on the 12-bar blues structure.

 Louis Jordan was immensely popular in the 1940s, churning out hit after hit.
 Songs like “Is You Is Or Is You Ain’t My Baby” were commercial smashes, making him a household name.